mrousavy/nitro/docs/docs/minimum-requirements.md

 # Minimum Requirements

-Nitro is a new and modern Framework, and is built upon newer APIs like `jsi::NativeState`.
+Nitro is a Framework built on top of newer APIs like `jsi::NativeState`.
 To use Nitro, make sure your app meets the minimum requirements:

 <Tabs groupId="platform">